FIT2082/28244699_RESEARCH_NOTEBOOK/README.md

 * [ ] This will indicate an incomplete task
 * [x] This will indicate a complete task

-All Incomplete task will be included in the task for the following week.
+All Incomplete task will be included in the tasks for the following week.